osl-academy/python-novice-gapminder-es/_extras/discuss.md

 ---
-layout: page
-title: "Discusión"
+title: "Discussion"
-permalink: /es/discuss/
 ---
-FIXME: discusión general y lecturas adicionales para aprendices.
+FIXME: general discussion and further reading for learners.